Code-Institute-Submissions/htmltablebuilder/README.md

 The user is advised that the worksheets are now deleted!

-Then the interface returns to the main menu after 1 second.
+Then the application clears the console and returns to the main menu after 1 second.

 ### D. Delete All HTML Text Files